Nchrist89/In-Command/README.md

 **Client Goals**

-* To provide an interesting way of adapting a quiz into a replayable game, which will be exciting and fun to the user and engage them to replay and be victorious.
+* To provide an interesting way of adapting a quiz into a replayable game, which will be exciting and fun to the user and engage them to replay.

-* to provide multiple ways to succeed at the given objective.
+* To provide multiple ways to succeed at the game.

 **First Time Visitor Goals**

-*As a player looking for fun and replayability* - I would like to enjoy a quiz that provides a need to want to get a better score and pulls me back to want to replay the game.
+As a player looking for fun and replayability - *I would like to enjoy a quiz that provides a need to want to get a better score and pulls me back to want to replay the game.*

-*As a novice player* - I would like to start with the easy difficulty option where I can build my confidence and then gradually work my way up the difficulty levels without feeling overwhelmed.
+As a novice player - *I would like to start with the easy difficulty option where I can build my confidence and then gradually work my way up the difficulty levels without feeling overwhelmed.*

-*As a player looking for feedback* - I would like to see visual feedback on wether or not I got a question right or wrong. so I can learn from it and improve upon my knowledge next time.
+As a player looking for feedback - *I would like to see visual feedback on wether or not I got a question right or wrong. so I can learn from it and improve upon my knowledge next time.*

-*As a player interested in progress of completion* - I would like to be provided visual knowledge of my correct and incorrect guesses so I am kept aware of my progress within the game.
+As a player interested in progress of completion - *I would like to be provided visual knowledge of my correct and incorrect guesses so I am kept aware of my progress within the game.*

 **Returning visitor goals**

-*As a competitive player* - I would like to complete the quiz as quickly as possible while answering the questions correctly, so I can improve upon my score and climb the leaderboard.
+As a competitive player - *I would like to complete the quiz as quickly as possible while answering the questions correctly, so I can improve upon my score and climb the leaderboard.*

-*As a player who prefers challenges* - I want to have consequences for questions which I get incorrect so that I feel the thrill of the challenge and I am encouraged to improve the next time.
+As a player who prefers challenges - *I want to have consequences for questions which I get incorrect so that I feel the thrill of the challenge and I am encouraged to improve the next time.*

-*As a strategic player* - I want multiple paths to victory so I can replay the game attempting to complete with a new challenge.
+As a strategic player - *I want multiple paths to victory so I can replay the game attempting to complete with a new challenge.*

 ## Design